zarf-dev/zarf/docs/4-deploy-a-zarf-package/index.md

 :::note

-You can also specify a package locally, or via oci or sget such as `zarf package deploy sget://defenseunicorns/zarf-hello-world:$(uname -m)`
+You can also specify a package locally, or via oci such as `zarf package deploy oci://ghcr.io/defenseunicorns/packages/dos-games:1.0.0-$(uname -m) --key=https://zarf.dev/cosign.pub`

 :::